 Throughout most of its 127-year history, the Knights of Columbus has provided active support to members of the armed forces and their families.
 View the slide show to see some recent examples of the K of C outreach to the military – active members and veterans.Church collects boxes full of "little creature comforts" for those serving overseas

-For nearly one hundred years, the Knights of Columbus has ministered to the needs of college students by establishing councils on university campuses.
-Today, there are 160 college councils in the United States; with nearly 250 councils worldwide.
-Through this commitment to Catholic identity, the Order continues to honor the Venerable Father Michael J. McGivney's legacy as the "Apostle to the Young.
+For over one hundred years, the Knights of Columbus college councils program has promoted the moral, intellectual and spiritual development of college men on campuses throughout the world.
+Today, there are nearly 200 college councils in the United States with over 320 councils worldwide.
+Through their commitment to the Columbian principles of charity, unity, fraternity and patriotism, college Knights continue to honor the legacy of the Venerable Father Michael J. McGivney.

 Recognizing that children are a precious gift, Knights of Columbus has always made their safety and well-being the highest priority in the Order’s programs and activities.
 In partnership with Praesidium, an organization that has worked to provide knowledge and tools that safeguard against sexual predators for more than 20 years, the Order continues its strong tradition of maintaining the highest standards regarding the protection of young people.
 Through this partnership, the Order provides youth leaders with access to the most up-to-date resources to keep children safe, including Praesidium’s Armatus® online training, background screenings, and an exclusive hotline to report child safety concerns (1-844–KOFC–SAFE (844–563–2723)).
 All materials are available in English, Spanish and French to make the content accessible to all members who will be asked to fulfill organizational requirements.
 Please note that the Praesidium Armatus online platform is an English site, but each training course is available in both French and Spanish.